Comics @ San Diego State University

 San Diego was the perfect location for such an endeavor.
 While the first San Diego Comic-Con attracted a mere seventy-five attendees in 1970, that number increased to over 130,000 annually shortly after the turn of the twenty-first century.
 SDCC’s close proximity to Los Angeles enticed Hollywood to become regular exhibiters, turning the event into the premier comics and pop culture convention in the country.

 In 2021, the non-profit expanded its reach even further by launching a Comic-Con Museum in Balboa Park.
 IDW Comics – one of the top five publishers in the United States – is likewise located in San Diego, as are smaller comic book studios like Little Fish.
-Add a smaller Comic Book Fest that compliments SDCC, and its not hard to understand why San Diego was the ideal city for what Elizabeth Pollard and Pamela Jackson had envisioned.
+Add a smaller Comic Book Fest that compliments SDCC, and it’s not hard to understand why San Diego was the ideal city for what Elizabeth Pollard and Pamela Jackson envisioned.

 Around that same time, two local comic book aficionados likewise decided to donate to SDSU, specifically their collection of comic books that numbered in the tens-of-thousands.
 “We saw an untapped potential for a large academic library collection of comics, and we went for it,” Jackson said.
 Over an eight-year period, San Diego State University amassed sixty thousand single issue comic books, with graphic novels bringing the total collection to 100,000 – the largest academic comic book collection in the United States.

-“As I was developing this collection, largely from donations, I started to see the power of the comics medium to encourage critical thinking and scholarship on issues of identity, social justice, human rights, economic equality and so much more,” Pamela Jackson explains of the logical next step.
+“As I was developing this collection, largely from donations, I started to see the power of the comics medium to encourage critical thinking and scholarship on issues of identity, social justice, human rights, economic equality and so much more,” Pamela Jackson explains of the next logical step.
 “One of the ways that I think librarians play a role – in addition to our collection – is we teach classes about research and the collection, and that’s one way to bring social justice to the forefront of our comic arts collection and to the curriculum.
 Another way for libraries is through exhibits, doing exhibits to challenge our students to think about social issues as they are reflected in comics.”

 Comics@SDSU refers to itself as “a grass-roots cross-college initiative whose goal is to cultivate innovative teaching, pursue transformative research, and foster vibrant community interaction, especially with regard to the unique power of the comics medium to bring about social change,” and the program is already making strides in each of those areas.